colabobio/ebola-predictor/README.md

 ##Ebola Prognosis Predictor

+This collection of scripts allows to easily train and evaluate various Machine Learning predictors on a provided dataset where one of the variables is a binary response or output variable we wish to predict using a combination of independent variables.

+Here the pipeline is customized to run on a dataset comprising clinical and laboratory records of Ebola patients.

 Algorithms to predict outcome of Ebola patients given their clinical and lab symptoms.
 Based on the metadata available at http://fathom.info/mirador/ebola/datarelease.html

 ##Dependencies